CikeyQi/CikeyQi/README.md

 </a>

 1. 🏫 I’m a senior high school student.
-2. 💻 I don't have any particular specialty, but I have a basic knowledge of a little bit of everything.
+2. 🏷️ As if I'm tsundere or something!
+I'm definitely not!
-3. 🤙 QQ：3146312184丨WeChat: CIKEYQI丨Twitter: @Cikeyqi丨Telegram: @Sumoqi
+3. 🤙 QQ：3146312184丨WeChat: CIKEYQI

 <br>